nchursin/sfcraft-mock-server/README.md

 Mock server is an implementation of `HttpCalloutMock` which can help you make your mocks more organized.

-## What's inside

-The mock server framework consists of the following main parts:

-1. `sfcraft_MockServer` class - the actual mock server.
-1. `sfcraft_MockAPIResource` class - a class which actually represents a single resource that has handles responses.
-Not attached to a specific endpoint.
-1. `sfcraft_ServerEndpointResource` class - a class which actually represents a connection between API resource and endpoint.
-Dictates which code should a resource respond with.
-So you can have a single resource with the same responses, but different behavoiur in terms of endpoint and response codes.
-1. `sfcraft_RequestAsserter` interface - implement it and add to a resource to run assertion "on server side".
-1. `sfcraft_MockableHttpResponse` interface - implement it by class that represents you server response.
-E.g. you parse body into a class `ServerResponseBody`.
-Then you need to implement the `sfcraft_MockableHttpResponse` by it to be teach the `sfcraft_MockServer` to respond with it.
-1. `sfcraft_MockServerException` - exception that is thrown by `sfcraft_MockServer` in case something went wrong, e.g. misconfiguration.

 ## How to use it

 ### Creating a resource